KacperPilarski2000/Task-lists/README.md

 # Tasks list
-## "Taks tool" it is usefull tool for forgettable people and with adhd.
+## "Taks tool"it is useful tool, speccialy for forgettable people and with adhd